ActiveThis profile is actively maintained

 - The toxic waste run off has had detrimental effects on the surrounding environment.
 In short, the pipeline could pollute air and water supplies and harm migratory birds, fish, and other wildlife.

 - Some of the pipeline will also cross an active earthquake zone with a magnitude of 4.3 as has happened in 2002.
-It is argued that TransCanada applied to the U.S. government to use thinner steel and pump at higher pressures than normal.
+According to an article published in The Tyee, TransCanada applied to the U.S. government to use thinner steel and pump at higher pressures than normal.
 Meaning, a leak is not out of the question.
-More information.

 - At the same time, in order to expand production capacity in the Tar Sands, Exxon is seeking permission to haul 200 loads of equipment from Port of Lewiston, ID, along the LoLo Pass to Missoula, MT, with the final destination of the Tar Sands.
 These shipments are 24 feet wide, 30 feet tall, and up to 262 feet long, weighing up to 500,000 pounds.
 Many upgrades will be necessary to follow through with this plan as the current route runs through a delicate ecosystem on an unprepared roadway.
 These transformations would include relocating power and telephone lines, widening and strengthening banks, curves and the road base.